 In the standard model of elementary particles, there are three fundamental interactions: electromagnetism, the strong nuclear force and the weak nuclear force.
 For another interaction, gravity, there is no quantum description yet.

-When waves meet and are superposed, they can amplify or dampen each other.
+When waves meet and are superimposed, they can amplify or dampen each other.
 These superposition effects are called interference effects: Wherever a wave-crest meets a wave-crest, a higher wave-crest results (constructive interference); when a wave-crest meets a trough, there can be a complete cancellation between the two (destructive interference).

 Interference can happen among electromagnetic waves (such as light), but also among water waves and among sound waves.